-🜠 NOTE: Use the Server Assistant CD only if your operating system is not preinstalled on your system.
-Locate the operating system's Installation Instructions document and follow the instructions to complete the installation process.
+NOTE: Use the Server Assistant CD only if your operating system is not preinstalled on your system.
+Locate the document containing the operating system's Installation Instructions and follow the instructions to complete the installation process.

 The Server Setup program guides you through tasks such as the following: